 The Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT) now measures not only critical reading, verbal reasoning, and math problem-solving skills, but also writing skills.
 By taking the PSAT/NMSQT students practice for the SAT, compete for national scholarships, receive information from colleges, and get feedback about important academic skills.
 Taking the PSAT/NMSQT is an excellent way to prepare for college.
+The PSAT is administered in October at West Orange High School.
+Students must register to take the assessment.
+Registration information can be obtained from the assigned school counselor.

-All sophomores and juniors take the PSAT in the fall (October).
-This test, paid for by the Board of Education, is administered during school time and is the qualifying test for juniors for National Merit Scholarship Program.
+All juniors are encouraged to take the PSAT in the fall (October).
+This test is paid for by the Board of Education.
+This is the qualifying test for juniors for the National Merit Scholarship Program.